Cryogenic Processing

 LNG Liquefaction Efficiency — Engineering Fundamentals

-Cycles compared, ambient temperature penalty, refrigerant inventory, and the exergy minimum.
+Liquefaction cycles compared, the ambient-temperature penalty, refrigerant inventory, and the exergy (minimum-work) limit.

 1. The thermodynamic minimum